Introduction: Strong and Stable Magnetic Levitation

 - Stabilize the power to the sensing and switching circuit, otherwise fluctuations in the current draw for the coil affect the supply voltage of the sensing circuit, which may destabilize the levitation.

 One question remains: why would you make something yourself when you can just buy it?
 I usually aim for more original projects.
-But if you have a special fascination for magnetism, building your own levitator is a rite of passage that can't be skipped
+But if you are fascinated by magnetism, building your own levitator is a rite of passage that can't be skipped.

 For the coil: